-BAFTAs 2022 nominations: see the full list
+BAFTAs 2022 nominations: rolling list

-The nominations for the 75th BAFTAs (British Academy Film Awards) have just been revealed today (February 3) – scroll down to read the full list.
+The nominations for the 75th BAFTAs (British Academy Film Awards) have just been announced today (February 3) – scroll down to read the full list.

 Rebel Wilson is set to host this year’s BAFTAs, taking place at London’s Royal Albert Hall on Sunday, March 13.